MF42-DZH/GT4S2RC/README.md

 Some experiments in cracking GT4 Spec II's randomizer.

-Currently, this seems to work for v1.06.1.
+Currently, this seems to work for v1.06.1. **WARNING: If inputting names into Spec II's improved keyboard, disable HD HUD / UI textures, as it renders some symbols invisible on the keyboard (e.g. what looks like `BOLT STORY` might actually be `BOLT_STORY`).**

+This **does not work** for the original Randomizer Public Build from sometime 2023.

 ## Usage Instructions